agdavid/algolia-in-fifteen-js/README.md

 const index = client.initIndex(indexName);
 ```

-7. Pick your dataset and copy-and-paste it into `data.json`.
+7. We pre-populated some data, but feel free to pick your JSON dataset and copy-and-paste it into `data.json`.
 Algolia has [free datasets](https://github.com/algolia/datasets) here if you're interested.

 8. In `index.js` Line 40 shape your date into a JSON record of your choosing.
 For example:
 ```